javdl/mac-dev-playbook/README.md

 It's my hope that I can get the rest of these things wrapped up into Ansible playbooks soon, but for now, these steps need to be completed manually (assuming you already have Xcode and Ansible installed, and have run this playbook).

   1. Turn on **FileVault** under Security & Privacy preferences.
+  2. turn off double-space yields `.`
+      1. ⌘+Space, type: KeyboardSettings
+      2. Click Text Input → Input sources → Edit
+      3. Uncheck "Add full stop with double-space"
-  1. **[Generate SSH key](https://docs.gitlab.com/ee/ssh/#ed25519-ssh-keys)** and add to GitLab & GitHub
+  4. **[Generate SSH key](https://docs.gitlab.com/ee/ssh/#ed25519-ssh-keys)** and add to GitLab & GitHub
-  1. Add ssh key to keychain, so you don't have to retype the password each time you push/pull etc.
+  5. Add ssh key to keychain, so you don't have to retype the password each time you push/pull etc.
      In the latest version of MacOS (12.0 Monterey), just do this once:
      ```
      ssh-add --apple-use-keychain ~/.ssh/id_ed25519